wgoode3/python-testing/belt_instructions.md

 1. name

-...Name must be 3 characters or longer!
+⋅⋅⋅Name must be 3 characters or longer!

 2. alias

-...Alias must be 3 characters or longer!
+⋅⋅⋅Alias must be 3 characters or longer!

 3. email

-...Email is required!
+⋅⋅⋅Email is required!
-...Invalid email!
+⋅⋅⋅Invalid email!
-...Email already in use!
+⋅⋅⋅Email already in use!

 4. password

-...Password must be 8 characters or longer!
+⋅⋅⋅Password must be 8 characters or longer!

 5. confirm_password

-...Confirm Password must match Password!
+⋅⋅⋅Confirm Password must match Password!

 6. date_of_birth

-...Date of Birth is required!
+⋅⋅⋅Date of Birth is required!
-...Date of Birth must be in the past!
+⋅⋅⋅Date of Birth must be in the past!

 ### Login Form

 1. email

-...Email is required!
+⋅⋅⋅Email is required!
-...Invalid email!
+⋅⋅⋅Invalid email!
-...Email not found!
+⋅⋅⋅Email not found!

 2. password

-...Password must be 8 characters or longer!
+⋅⋅⋅Password must be 8 characters or longer!
-...Incorrect Password
+⋅⋅⋅Incorrect Password